-- a 4-for-1 reverse stock split of our common stock and convertible preferred stock effected on November 28, 2017; - no exercise of outstanding options; - no exercise by the underwriters of their option to purchase up to an additional 2,083,333 shares of our common stock from us; - the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 60,365,020 shares of our common stock, which will occur immediately prior to the closing of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, which will occur immediately prior to the closing of this offering.
+- a 4-for-1 reverse stock split of our common stock and convertible preferred stock effected on November 28, 2017; - · no exercise of outstanding options; - no exercise by the underwriters of their option to purchase up to an additional 2,083,333 shares of our common stock from us; - the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 60,365,020 shares of our common stock, which will occur immediately prior to the closing of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, which will occur immediately prior to the closing of this offering.

-Certain of our existing stockholders, including one that beneficially owns more than 5% of our outstanding common stock, have indicated an interest in purchasing an aggregate of \$50.0 million or more in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, less or no shares in this offering.
-The underwriters will receive the same underwriting discounts and commissions on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
+Certain of our existing stockholders, including one that beneficially owns more than 5% of our outstanding common stock, have agreed to purchase approximately 5,300,000 shares of our common stock in this offering at the initial public offering price.
+The underwriters will receive the same underwriting discounts and commissions on the shares purchased by these stockholders as they will on the other shares sold to the public in this offering.